AGH-IOIO/Koronatyfikacja/README.md

   [![Alt text](https://img.youtube.com/vi/qRdht9CS_No/0.jpg)](https://www.youtube.com/watch?v=qRdht9CS_No)

-Here is example of how to solve isse - representation of task.
+Here is short example of how to solve isse - representation of task.
 Imagine that feature as a FB post, that tells us what should be implemented in our application.

 ### Pick issue
 Every issue has unique ID.
 Its value is important and it will be used in next steps as {ISSUE_ID} that is equal to the number after #.
 If you pick issue, asign it to yourself - its a way to signalize that it is taken